ColeTownsend/Handlebar/README.md

   * Jump to top button
   * And more!

-### Support

-Having issues with Handlebar or found a bug?
-Email me at iam@codingbean.com, and I'll get back to you as soon as possible.

 ### Use

 Ready to use Handlebar on your blog?
 Awesome!
 Just visit [here](https://github.com/Codingbean/Handlebar/releases) and download the latest stable release.
 From there, just extract the ZIP, and upload the file titled 'Handlebar' to your WordPress install.
 Easy, peasy.
 Lemon squeezy.